 Remember those random long pauses?

 Let's find out what caused them and how to get rid of them.
-Company B had 11 super-long pause outliers.
+Instance B had 11 super-long pause outliers.
 Let's get some more detail, by opening GC Logs in GCViewer.
 This tool gives a tremendous amount of information.
 Too much, in fact -- I prefer to use GCEasy.io except where needed.
 Since GC logs do not contain compromising information (unlike heap dumps or some stack traces), web apps are a great tool for analysis.

 What we care about are at the Full GC times in the middle (highlighted).
 See how much longer they are vs. the young and concurrent GC cycles up top (2 seconds or less)?

 Now, I lied a bit earlier - sorry!
 For concurrent garbage collectors, there are actually 3 modes: young GC, concurrent GC, and full GC.
 Concurrent GC replaces the Full GC mode in Parallel GC with a faster concurrent operation that runs in parallel with the application.
 But in a few cases, we will are forced to fall back to a non-concurrent Full GC operation, which will use the serial (single-threaded) garbage collector.
 That means that even if we have 30+ CPU cores, only one is working.
 This is what is happening here, and on a large-heap, multicore system it is S L O W. How slow?
-280 MB/s vs. 12487 MB/s for company B (for company C, the difference is also about 50:1).
+280 MB/s vs. 12487 MB/s for Instance B (for instance C, the difference is also about 50:1).

 What triggers a full GC instead of concurrent: